thunderbird/thunderbird-website/docs/holiday-calendars.md

 ## Development

 The calendar generation script was designed to be modular so that we could slot in a different calendar provider if needed.
-This has never been done, and the code may need some tweaks in-order to add a new provider.
+This has never been done, and the code may need some tweaks in order to add a new provider.

 You'll find the `calgen` folder in the root of this repo.
 It contains three folders: `mixins`, `models`, and `providers`.